Elfin-Jedi/Angband-4.0.5/readme.txt

 (Mage Book #2) Add Magical Throw.

+(Mage Book #3) Add Detect Enchantment.

-Add Magic Book for Mages #3.
+Add Magic Book for Mages #4.

 Add all the other books' spells, right now all the Nature and Necromancy classes use the old Mage, Rogue, and Ranger spells.